ngdream/livestatic/README.md

 <h1>LIVESTATIC</h1>

-is a new  python web framework made for frontend development using dreamui  build by experienced developers
+is a new  python web framework made for frontend development

 <h2>with LIVESTATIC<h2/>